 For most companies, supply chains consist of numerous partners that manufacture products in siloed environments.
-When you fail to provide these parties with the necessary visibility, however, it becomes more difficult to adjust to customer demands and maintain integrity.
+When you fail to provide these parties with visibility, it becomes difficult to adjust to customer demands and maintain integrity.

-Because of the number of supply chain variables at play, many companies struggle to streamline this disorganization — particularly smaller businesses with limited resources.
-There was no “silver bullet” solution for these issues until recently, which left companies with two options: cobble together several inefficient tactics to manage everything, or simply hope for the best and expect the worst.
+Because of the number of supply chain variables at play, many companies struggle to streamline this disorganization.
+There was no “silver bullet” solution for these issues until recently.
+This left companies with two options.
+They could cobble together inefficient tactics to manage everything, or hope for the best and expect the worst.
 Common sense indicates that neither of those is an ideal approach.

 Thankfully, businesses now have a viable alternative: blockchain governance.
 While blockchain is primarily known as the tech behind bitcoin and various other cryptocurrencies, the potential applications of blockchain technology far exceed the world of finance.